 To help myself exercise when I don’t feel like it, I basically lie to myself and say we are only going to exercise for 10 minutes and then once I do 10 minutes I can stop.
 Normally, after I get my body moving I am enjoying myself and feeling accomplished and I keep going and do a full workout!

-Social interaction is so important.
+Social interactions are so important.
 If you can’t go out on a literal date, get takeout and have an at home date night.
-Play board games or video games, talk, watch a movie together, anything you enjoy!
+Play board games or video games, talk, watch a movie together, anything you enjoy with your spouse or significant other.

 Reflect on why you are feeling in a funk.
 Acknowledge and writing out your feelings is huge.
 I share more about my process for journaling stress and anxiety here.
 It’s OKAY to feel what you are feeling.